brandinstitute/RashoriAPP/README.md

 1. Download the latest APK file from our [Releases page](https://github.com/brandinstitute/RashoriAPP/releases).
 2. Allow installation from unknown sources in your device's Security settings.
 3. Install the APK and launch the Rashori app.
-4. Enter your invitation code to access the platform and start exploring.

-Remember, the app is in beta, so your feedback is invaluable.
-Help us refine and perfect Rashori to meet your needs.
+4. A new security feature asks for a verification code; for now, simply type any 6 digits.
+5. During registration, use the invitation code 'TEST' to explore how you can invite friends and earn rewards.

+Your feedback is invaluable in refining Rashori to meet your needs, especially as we enhance our security features and user experience.

 ## Feedback